steve-perkins/ResumeFodder/README.md

 A Note About File Formats (do you need MS Word?)
 ------------------------------------------------
-This processor, like HackMyResume, produces resume output files in Microsoft Word 2003 XML format.
+ResumeFodder, like HackMyResume, produces resume output files in Microsoft Word 2003 XML format.
 Every modern version of Microsoft Word handles these files great, so if you'll always be working with Word then you can stop reading here!